SpongePowered/SpongeDocs/source/server/getting-started/configuration/sponge-conf.rst

     in the cases of runaway phase states.
-Note that this is not extremely performant and may have some associated costs with generating the stack traces constantly. maximum-printed-runaway-counts
+Note that this is not extremely performant and may have some associated costs with generating the stack traces constantly. max-block-processing-depth
+    The maximum number of times to recursively process transactions in a single phase.
+    Some mods may interact badly with Sponge's block capturing system, causing Sponge to end up capturing block transactions every time it tries to process an existing batch.
+    Due to the recursive nature of the depth-first processing that Sponge uses to handle block transactions, this can result in a stack overflow, which causes us to lose all infomration about the original cause of the issue.
+    To prevent a stack overflow, Sponge tracks the current processing depth, and aborts processing when it exceeds this threshold.
+    The default value should almost always work properly -  it's unlikely you'll ever have to change it. maximum-printed-runaway-counts
     If verbose is not enabled, this restricts the amount of runaway phase state printouts, usually happens on a server